Ways to avoid out-of-state rates

 It's possible to get in-state tuition for out-of-state students, though each state has its own rules.
 Here are a few ways a student can get in-state tuition.

 As you begin your family’s journey through the college experience, talk to a financial professional.
-The advisor can help you form a financial plan that allows you to pay for college tuition while still meeting your other financial goals.
+The financial professional can help you form a financial plan that allows you to pay for college tuition while still meeting your other financial goals.

 - Residency requirements: The state or school might grant in-state tuition status for student who has lived in that state for at least a year before enrolling in the school.
 There will be requirements, such as the student agreeing they intend to stay in the state indefinitely.
 They’ll need proof of residency, like a driver’s license, local bank account, local job or voter registration.
 This may not always be the case, however.
 The school may look at where the parent lives and, if it's a different state, determine if the young adult is considered a “dependent.”
 If so, the student may pay the out-of-state rate.
 Some schools have flexibility with tuition if you live close to the state line.